haichao592/ALTER/README.md

 # ALTER
-Code for EMNLP2021 paper “Less Is More: Domain Adaptation with Lottery Ticket for Reading Comprehension”
+Code for EMNLP2021 Findings paper “Less Is More: Domain Adaptation with Lottery Ticket for Reading Comprehension”